Nero Wolfe

 Really, the books are quite remarkable.
 Otto Penzler has said that it is impossible for author Rex Stout to write a grammatically incorrect sentence.

-Another remarkable feat -- the Wolfe household was whole and complete from the fist book.
-The household included, of course, the eccentric Nero Wolfe himself -- the famous armchair detective, who seldom left his brownstone at West 35th Street in New York City, who kept meticulously to his schedule, is a gourmet, drinks five to six quarts of beer a day, and likes women.
+Another remarkable feat -- the Wolfe household was whole and complete from the first book.
+The household included, of course, the eccentric Nero Wolfe himself -- the famous armchair detective, who seldom left his brownstone at West 35th Street in New York City, who kept meticulously to his schedule, is a gourmet, drinks five to six quarts of beer a day, and dislikes women.
 (I find this ironic since most women I know who enjoy reading mysteries absolutely love the Nero Wolfe books!)

 Nero Wolfe is not the first armchair detective in fiction.
 Poe, himself, began the tradition when he had the Chevalier C. Auguste Dupin solve "The Mystery of Marie Roget."
 Sherlock Holmes's brother Mycroft appeared in two short stories.
 And Baroness Orczy wrote a series about "The Old Man in the Corner."
 But Nero Wolfe appeared in well over 30 novels and a number short stories and novellas.

--- Rex Stout successfully combined the Armchair Detective with the more recent Hard-Boiled school.
+By introducing Archie Goodwin into the stories -- beginning in the first novel Fer-de-Lance -- Rex Stout successfully combined the Armchair Detective with the more recent Hard-Boiled school.
 It is Archie who narrates the stories but he is a much more fully developed character than most "Watsons."

--- investigating and interviewing suspects, and often dragging (or at least coercing) them against their will to the brownstone so Wolfe can interrogate them directly himself.
+Archie is central to the books.
+Trained by Wolfe, he does most of the legwork -- investigating and interviewing suspects, and often dragging (or at least coercing) them against their will to the brownstone so Wolfe can interrogate them directly himself.

-and Theodore Horstmann, who helps Wolfe tend the orchids in the plant room (a greenhouse on the roof of the brownstone).
+Other members of the household include Fritz Brenner, who prepares and serves meals for Wolfe; and Theodore Horstmann, who helps Wolfe tend the orchids in the plant room (a greenhouse on the roof of the brownstone).

 Outside the household, but relevant, are Saul Panzer (a private detective Wolfe often hires to help Archie or do other tasks); Fred Durkin is often hired by Wolfe to do surveillance and other mundane assignments; and of course Inspector Cramer.

-"Golden Age" of detective, crime, and murder myster, and I love it, for here it becomes absolutely clear that Wolfe is in full command of the situation and has solved the puzzle.
+Frequently the books end with the suspects being collected in the brownstone for a final interview by Wolfe -- then the denouement, where Wolfe explains all and identifies the murderer.
+This cliche is an earmark of classic detective technique during the "Golden Age" of detective, crime, and murder myster, and I love it, for here it becomes absolutely clear that Wolfe is in full command of the situation and has solved the puzzle.
 His masterful disclosure ties up loose ends and is very satisfying to readers like me who enjoy this convention.

 Rex Stout